eclipse/epsilon-website/mkdocs/docs/doc/articles/eugenia-ant/index.md

 	The Eugenia Ant task requires that the Ant buildfile is run from the same JRE as the workspace.
 Please check the [Workflow](../../../doc/workflow) documentation for instructions on how to do it.

 ## Limiting the steps to be run
-Normally, EuGENia runs all these steps:
+Normally, Eugenia runs all these steps:

 - Clean the models from the previous run (the `clean` step)
 - If `src` is an Emfatic source file (with the `.emf` extension), generate the Ecore model from it (`ecore`)